Luke Raley Preview, Player Props: Rays vs. Mariners

-Luke Raley -- with a slugging percentage of .242 in his past 10 games (including no homers) -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with Bryan Woo on the mound, on September 9 at 4:05 PM ET.
+Luke Raley -- with an on-base percentage of .263 in his past 10 games, 66 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays against the Seattle Mariners, with Bryce Miller on the mound, on September 10 at 1:10 PM ET.

 Luke Raley Game Info & Props vs. the Mariners